Setting levels for logging, metrics, and tracing¶

 - Logging:

-When you set a level, only data at that level and more severe levels are captured in an event table and visible in Snowsight.
+When you set a level, only data at that level and more severe levels is captured in an event table and visible in Snowsight.
 For example, setting the LOG_LEVEL parameter to WARN means that messages at the WARN, ERROR, and FATAL levels are captured in the event table.

-Levels are determined by the LOG_LEVEL parameter.
+Set the LOG_LEVEL parameter.

 - Metrics: